 We lease a facility containing 32,974 square feet of laboratory and office space, which is located at 260 Littlefield Avenue, South San Francisco, California 94080.
-The lease expires on February 28, 2025.
-We believe that our current facilities are sufficient to meet our current and near-term needs and that, should it be needed, suitable additional space will be available.
+The Littlefield lease expires on February 28, 2025.
+In August 2022, we entered into an additional facility lease containing 12,456 square feet of office space, which is located at 611 Gateway Boulevard, South San Francisco, California 94080.
+The Gateway lease expires January 31, 2024.
+We believe that our current facilities are sufficient to meet our current and near-term needs for the business of developing and commercializing novel therapies for fibrotic diseases and that, should it be needed, suitable additional space will be available.